Rules – – – Explorer – – – Cabrillo

 The Nordic Radio Amateur Union (NRAU) is the organizer of the contest.
 The member societies of NRAU are EDR (Denmark), FRA (Faroe Islands), IRA (Iceland), NRRL (Norway), SRAL (Finland), and SSA (Sweden).

-The contest is administered by a committee composed of one member
+The contest is administered by a committee composed of one member each from Denmark, Finland, Norway, and Sweden.
+Contact support@sactest.net with any questions regarding the rules.

 SAC Category Explorer 2023

-With our new EXPLORER Category we want to encourage you to do experiments in the way you participate in contests.
+With the EXPLORER Category we want to encourage you to do experiments in the way you participate in contests.
 It can be the way you use remote receivers, internet links, video transmissions and it also includes some new thinking in hardware design like filters, clean signals, TX interleaving, remote controlling and log program innovations.
 In this way you may participate in the SAC Contest while experimenting creatively with stations linked in any way, Multi-signal transmissions and other new technologies.
 The Category is for both Scandinavians and non-Scandinavians.

-Objective: The EXPLORER category is intended to encourage innovation in technology adaptation, station design, new technology development and operating strategies.
+The EXPLORER category is intended to encourage innovation in technology adaptation, station design, new technology development and operating strategies.
 Rules for all participants are the same as the standard rules (date, time, modes, exchange) – with the following additions:

-· Entry Category-Operator
+E1.
+Entry Category-Operator

-o Single-operator: only one licensed radio amateur performing and supervising all operating and logging functions.
+• Single-operator: only one licensed radio amateur performing and supervising all operating and logging functions.

-o Multi-operator: multiple operators perform or supervise all operating and logging functions.
+• Multi-operator: multiple operators perform or supervise all operating and logging functions.
 Members of a multi-operator team are permitted to operate from different locations.

-· QSO-alerting assistance and QSO solicitation: The use of QSO-alerting assistance IN ANY WAY is permitted in both categories.
+QSO-alerting assistance and QSO solicitation: The use of QSO-alerting assistance IN ANY WAY is permitted in both categories.
 Self-spotting or asking to be spotted is permitted.
 All contacts must be accomplished over the air (Audio recording).

-· Locations: All entries may use multiple transmitting and/or receiving sites.
+All entries may use multiple transmitting and/or receiving sites.
 Remote receiving sites may be located anywhere.
 All cross-border remote operations must comply with the regulations in the country where the transmitting site(s) is/are located.

-· Log Submission: Logs must be uploaded at https://www.sactest.net/robot/
+Log Submission: Logs must be uploaded at https://www.sactest.net/robot/

 Logs must be in Cabrillo standard format and include the lines: